gitacoco/major_studio/P3_Interactive_datavis/README.md

 - Data Quality
   - Not every bird could be matched in this database.
-  - Most of the specimens are not uploaded to this online database, meaning many recordings are without a pic.
+  - Most of the specimens are not uploaded to this online database, meaning many recordings are without an accessible picture.

 ## Why Interactive
 In this project, we have multiple tasks and data views, so we need interaction to: